 During the last several months, the project team has conducted outreach in the form of two public open houses and three virtual presentations in addition to countless conversations with key community stakeholders.

 Engineers from RPA developed 12 conceptual options for the intersection of Batavia Lane and Highway 2.
 Over the course of the public outreach process, the project team used public input, information derived from meetings with key stakeholders, and engineering design principles to narrow these alternatives to the option believed to best meet the safety needs of the intersection while addressing the concerns and priorities of the community.

 Virtual Public Question and Answers Session Recording

-Community participation is a very important part of the planning process.
-Opinions, comments, and concerns may be submitted in writing by mail or email to any of the study contacts shown on this page.
-Please include US 93 Ninepipe Corridor Feasibility Study in the correspondence.
+Community participation is a very important part of the project development process.
+Opinions, comments, and concerns may be submitted in writing by email to any of the project contacts shown on this page.
+Please include 9371-Batavia Intersection Improvements in the correspondence.

 Comments may also be submitted using MDT's online comment form.
-Please choose “US 93 Ninepipe Corridor Feasibility Study” in the "Commenting on a project or activity?" dropdown list.
+Please choose Batavia Intersection Improvements in the "Commenting on a project or activity?" dropdown list.